jamiebrynes7/jamiebrynes.com/content/blog/2019-08-23-kudos-please.md

 ## Setting up AWS

-The rest of the work required to get this API up and running is just some AWS configuration.
-To cut a long story short:
+The rest of the work required to get the backend up and running is some AWS configuration.
+To cut a long story (with lots of fumbling through documentation and configuration) short:

 1. Create a new DynamoDB table called `kudos-please`.
 2. Create a new Lambda which can read/write to DynamoDB.
 3. Add an API Gateway on the Lambda and enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on it.
 4. Test the API endpoint.

-## The results
+# Results & final thoughts

 Let's return to the requirements and evaluate how we fared: